tintin305/Space-Debris-Tracker/Notes.md

 Think about echoes that come back after the next pulse is fired, this can be from targets that are past the 2000 km range.
 These need to be dealt with.
 One way is to define a SNR that will rule out these cases.
 Another case is to throw out any echoes that happen before one is expected to have returned (based on the minimum altitude required to be detected).
 This issue is known as a range ambituite (\cite[p~.22]{radarHandbook})

+*** Include calculation of the pulse width and the corresponding bandwidth if requires.
+Stuffies for this can be found on page 65

 ## Threshold Detection

 In order to detect a signal, the received signals' power is required to be above a specific threshold.
 This threshold is defined as the level at which all sources of noise are incorporated.
 When an object is detected, the signal level is required to rise above this threshold and this is then considered a successful detection.